ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 The office McLennan need the following:

 1. No Null terminator or gender changer (if using a straight-through male-female cable from a PC)
+  * Note: If the mclennan has two ports (for daisy chaining), the out port MUST have an RS232 terminator in it.
+This looks similar to a null modem and bridges two serial pins.
+If this is not present, the motor controller will not communicate.
 1. `BAUD` 9600
 1. `BITS` 8
 1. `AXIS 3` yes (all others no)